tarwn/lessthandot-hugo/blogs/content/posts/2013-05-14-sql-server-database-owner-unknown.md

 > Cannot show requested dialog.(SqlMgmt)

-> Property Owner is not available for Database'[Your Database Name]&#8217;.
+> Property Owner is not available for Database'[Your Database Name]'.
 This property may not exist for this

 > object, or may not be retrievable due to insufficient access rights.
 (Microsoft.SqlServer.Smo)